Momo Yansané

-Momo Yansané (born 29 July 1997) is a Guinean professional footballer who plays as a forward for Omonia Aradippou in the Cypriot First Division and the Guinea national football team.
+Momo Yansané (born 29 July 1997) is a Guinean professional footballer who plays as a forward and the Guinea national football team.

 Club career

 On 29 January 2021, Nizhny Novgorod announced the signing of Yansané.

 On 1 July 2021, Sheriff Tiraspol announced the signing of Yansané.
 On 8 September 2022, Yansané returned to Nizhny Novgorod on a season-long loan with an option to buy.
 He left Nizhny Novgorod at the end of the 2022–23 season.

 On 9 September 2023, HNK Rijeka announced the signing of free-agent Yansané to a two-year contract.

 On 12 July 2024, the player joined Erovnuli Liga club Torpedo Kutaisi on a two-year deal.

 On 21 January 2025, Azerbaijan Premier League club Sumgayit announced the signing of Yansané.

+On 25 January 2025, Armenian Premier League club Pyunik announced the signing of Yansané.
+On 28 August 2026, Yansané left Pyunik by mutual agreement.

 International career

 Yansané played for Guinea at 2017 Africa U-20 Cup of Nations and 2017 FIFA U-20 World Cup.
 He debuted with the senior Guinea national team in a 1–1 2022 FIFA World Cup qualification tie with Sudan on 6 October 2021.